 If you have read God’s Callgirl you know about 64 years of my life.
-I am 83 now, and have matured since those turbulent times.
+It was quite a story.
+Now 83, I have matured since those turbulent times.

 You would have found it easy to identify yourself with Carla because her emotions and thoughts are so common to anyone who has been abused in any way – and who has not suffered some kind of abuse?